 We often hear from residents that they’re concerned about speeding in their neighbourhoods.
 Lower speed limits are shown to reduce the likelihood that vehicle collisions result in serious injury or death.
 That’s why we’re lowering speed limits from 50 km/h to 40 km/h in Kitchener’s residential neighbourhoods.

-Neighbourhoods will be converted to the lower speed limit between 2022 and 2024.
+Neighbourhoods will be converted to the lower speed limit by the end of 2024.
 The lower speed limit will come into effect in a given neighbourhood when “gateway” signs are installed at the entrances and exits to the neighbourhood, indicating to drivers that they are entering or exiting a lower speed limit area.
 School zones and neighbourhood bikeways will be reduced to 30 km/h.

 Major city roads and all regional roads will remain at 50 km/h.